|

 Candida albicans is a type of

-parasitic yeast like fungus that inhabits the intestines, genital tract,
+parasitic yeast-like fungus that inhabits the intestines, genital tract,

-Normally this fungus lives in a healthy
+Normally this type of fungus lives in a healthy

 balance with the other bacteria and yeasts in the body.
 It is important to note that a certain level of candida